paulsanduleac/distributed-restful-dw/readme.md

 curl http://localhost:5003/article/5 -d "title=Article Five" -X POST
 ```

-Open the same URL in a browser: http://localhost:5003/article/5.You should see the title of the article you just sent earlier.
+Open the same URL in a browser: http://localhost:5003/article/5.
+You should see the title of the article you just sent earlier.